Anandam had not thought of waste management till Madhu Roy joined the community.

 Food waste in one bin.
 Paper, plastic and glass in one bin and medical waste ie, soiled tampons and soiled diapers in another.
 This was an alien practice to many of the residents , who were used to putting all their waste indiscriminately into a single bin, if and when they ever handled waste .
 Most residents , like Madhu, had depended on their house-help coordinating with the Garbage Van in the Metros they had lived in.

 Madhu, tall and graceful even when scorched by the sun, armed with a broad hat and duffel bag, walked around in her Afghan cross over tops and Alladin salwaars , taking long strides, trying to muster support for Operation Cleanup , working towards a Green Anandam.
 A Retirement Community, possibly the first of its kind, to go Green.
-A few who liked the idea joined the ECO group and kept in touch through a Whatsapp group.
+A few who liked the idea joined the ECO group and kept in touch through a WhatsApp group.
 Some ECO members joined her in walking around educating the Senior Citizens about the need to segregate waste.

 Some residents joined Madhu in refilling the truncated Bisleri bottles buried alongside newly planted saplings.
-Bottle irrigation dispenses controlled release of water as drip irrigation to water the low maintenance indigenous saplings .
+Bottle irrigation dispenses controlled amounts of water as drip irrigation to water the low maintenance indigenous saplings .
 Others posted “Feel Good” posts and scenic pictures on the group.
 That was as far as they were willing to go for the ECO Green Anandam Project.

-Only one faithful resident from the ECO group stuck with her to walk the talk till the bitter end.
+Only one faithful resident from the ECO group stuck with her to walk the talk, till the bitter end.
 Her friend and neighbour Bhanu Gopalkrishnan.

-Bhanu was an educationist, a highly evolved human being, a fellow altruistic spirit, who was no stranger to J Krishnamurthi’s principles of holistic education, having worked with her husband Gopal, a retired professor from the IIT Madras, in many schools that insisted that their students grow responsibly with Nature and the Environ , looking after Mother Earth.
+Bhanu was an enlightened educationist, a highly evolved human being, a fellow altruistic spirit, who was no stranger to J Krishnamurthi’s principles of holistic education, having worked with her husband Gopal, a retired professor from the IIT Madras, in many schools that insisted that their students grow responsibly with Nature and the Environ , looking after Mother Earth.
 Eventually Bhanu was the only ally that Madhu had left in her ECO group of 21.

 Madhu never gave up.
 Her persistence found her elegant self, squatting on the ground with the labour, who had to be supervised , sorting out waste when the waste came mixed and jumbled up.
 Despite repeated requests to sort out waste at source, soiled diapers, soiled sanitary pads and cotton pads with indistinguishable human waste, arrived buried with the kitchen waste.
 She did something many of us would never do.
 We could not , would not and did not handle diapers soiled with stool and urine.
 We could not, would not and did not handle soiled sanitary napkins stained with stale blood.
 We did not handle random waste, leave alone medical waste.